VixuxOG/Document-Summarization-System/README.md

 ## Contributing

-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/VixuxOG/document-summarization).
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License